Substeps/substeps-webdriver/README.md

 1.0.3
 -----
 * Firefox webdriver starts with blank page rather than the 'learn more' page
-* Updated to selenium-3 beta.
+* Updated to selenium-3.1.
 Added geckodriver configuration path
+* Added Remote webdriver capability and corresponding properties
+* Modified tests to use hosted github page (to make testing with something like saucelabs possible)

 1.0.2
 -----